Trade, North Korea on agenda for Abe-Trump White House meeting April 26

 Discussions on North Korea are likely to cover next steps after Trump’s failed meeting with North Korean leader Kim Jong Un in February.

-Reporting By Steve Holland and David Brunnstrom; Editing by Grant McCool
+Reporting by Steve Holland and David Brunnstrom; Editing by Grant McCool and Peter Cooney